SaravanaNani/Questions-repo/System-Devops.md

     User request → API → Service A → DB → Response

 ---
+What is Latency?

+    You click login
+    Response comes in 100ms → fast ✅
+    Response comes in 2 seconds → slow ❌

+    👉 That delay = latency
+---

+2. What is Rate Limiting?

+        Limit how many requests a user can send
+        Rate limiting protects the system by restricting excessive requests.

+        🧪 Example
+        Max 100 requests per minute per user

+        👉 Prevents: Overload and Attacks

+---
+3. What is memeory Leak?

+        Application keeps using memory but never releases it

+        🧪 Example
+        App starts → uses 200MB
+        After 1 hour → 500MB
+        After 2 hours → 1GB ❌

+        👉 Memory keeps increasing = memory leak

+        🔥 Why it happens
+        - Objects not cleared
+        - Unclosed DB connections
+        - Cache not cleaned
+        - Infinite data growth
+        ⚠️ What happens
+        Memory full → system slows → crash → restart

+---

 ### 1. Application is deployed in Kubernetes.
 Pods are Running, but users cannot access the application.